fenghen360/HomBlocks/README.md

 　　　　　　　**module_1.fasta** (timmed LCB sequnce) <br/>
 　　　　　　　**module_1.fasta-gb.htm** (trimming results from Glbocks.
 In this case，only one LCB was detectable) <br/>
 Your can review the trimming results through web browser.<br/>
+The results of trimmer Gblocks (default).
 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/Gblock.png)<br/>
 <br/>
+The results of trimmer trimAl.
 <br/>
 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/trimAl.png)<br/>
 <br/>
+The results of trimmer BMGE.
 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/BMGE.png)<br/>

+Note that trimmer noisy produces no visualization result.
+And different trimmer applys different strategies and algorithms.
+Within interspecies or very closed species organelle genomes, trimAl or BMGE could be a better choice.
+But BMGE is relative slower than other trimmers.<br/>

 ##### 3. A LCB detection result derived from progressiveMauve